H-1B Cap Season is months away. You’ll have plenty of time to prepare your petitions before the April 1 deadline, right? Maybe not.

 Late LCA Application

 The Labor Condition Application is a very important part of the H-1B process.
 To file your petition on April 1 deadline, you need an approved LCA.
 The DOL takes seven days to process the application, which means the application must be filed by March 20.
 And in its busy cap season, the time frame can go up to 10 days.
 Don’t wait too long to file.
-That might result in an incomplete H-1B application in April.
+That might result in an incomplete H-1B cap petition in April.

 Inadequate Employer Letters